 Garden Grove is a city located in Orange County California.
-With a 2020 population of 170,542, it is the 31st largest city in California and the 156th largest city in the United States .
-Garden Grove is currently declining at a rate of -0.32% annually and its population has decreased by -0.20% since the most recent census, which recorded a population of 170,883 in 2010.
-Garden Grove reached it's highest population of 174,571 in 2016.
-Spanning over 18 miles, Garden Grove has a population density of 9,497 people per square mile.
+Garden Grove has a 2020 population of 169,991.
+Garden Grove is currently declining at a rate of -0.32% annually and its population has decreased by -0.70% since the most recent census, which recorded a population of 171,181 in 2010.

 The average household income in Garden Grove is $87,267 with a poverty rate of 14.01%.
 The median rental costs in recent years comes to $1,590 per month, and the median house value is $554,400.
 The median age in Garden Grove is 38.5 years, 37.7 years for males, and 39.5 years for females.